Self-Managed Package Protection

 Merchants are responsible for reviewing the claim, requesting any necessary documentation (for example, photos of damage or police reports for theft), and making a decision on the claim's validity.

-If a claim is approved, the merchant uses the collected package protection funds to compensate the shopper, whether through a refund, replacement, or store credit.
+If a claim is approved, the merchant directly compensates the shopper, whether through a refund, replacement, or store credit.

 Setup